ron-kemker/OpenAnnotation/README.md

     - Get metadata from PNG files
     - Better Project Overview/Preview
     - Project creation Wizard (New Blank Project vs Project Wizard)
-    - Create an option window that allows the window to be resized.
+    - Create an option popup window that allows the window to be resized.